1.1 Operating Systems

 1.2 Storage Requirements

-■ D:\oracle Base directory for software and server logs ■ D:\oradata For datafiles and one control file E:\orabackup #For backups E:\oraarch #For archive logs E:\oraexp #For data dump files and exports ■ E:\oradata Another location for control files
+D:\oracle #Base directory for software and server logs D:\oradata #For datafiles and one control file E:\orabackup #For backups E:\oraarch #For archive logs E:\oraexp #For data dump files and exports E:\oradata #Another location for control files

-- Storage Management with ASM
+Storage Management with ASM

 Starting with Oracle Database 11g R2, ASM is a separate installation using the Grid Infrastructure.
-Use a different home directory than the database home directory for the installation of ASM, and perform the installation as another user, such as asmadm user.
-The home directory for ASM contains other pieces, such as Clusterware, which are part of the ASM installation.
+We use a different home directory, than the database home directory, for the installation of ASM and perform the installation as another user, e.g., an asmadm user.
+The home directory for ASM contains other pieces, e.g., Clusterware, which are part of the ASM installation.

 ASMCMD > volcreate -d DISKGRPDATA -s 20G volume1